ACCESS-Cloud-Based-InSAR/dem-stitcher/README.md

       + `pip install .` (or to make editable `pip install -e .`)
       + `pip install from github as [here](https://stackoverflow.com/a/8256424)

-We will consolidate dependencies into `conda` at some point - I still just prefer pip as its faster.
+We will consolidate dependencies into `conda` at some point - I still prefer pip as its faster.

 # DEMs